CalebKornfein/Caleb_Portfolio/README.md

 **The result:** Together, we placed top 25 in the international challenge, in which we competed against research labs and PhD student teams from around the globe

-**What I Learned:** Pytorch, the mathematics underpinning CNN's and Neural Networks, bash scripting
+**What I Learned:** Pytorch, the mathematics underpinning CNNs and neural networks, bash scripting

 **Favorite Memory:** A flurry of zoom calls on the night of our submissions -- we were simultaneously nervous for the results, proud of what we had accomplished, and connected as a team